welpo/tabi/README.md

 - set the title and taxonomies for each language;
 - add the `language_name.{code}` in `[extra]`.
 This is the text shown in the language switcher.

+TODO: Mention i18n/

-See [these lines in the provided `config.toml`](https://github.com/welpo/tabi/blob/main/config.toml#L22-L134) for an example.
+See [these lines in the provided `config.toml`](https://github.com/welpo/tabi/blob/main/config.toml#L21-L43) for an example.

 You will need an `_index.{language_code}.md` per language for each section (e.g. /blog or /projects) that you want to enable in that language.